 One feature of the Coronet was a nod to the future competition: a six by eight foot television screen in a separate room.
 Patrons were encouraged to watch at no extra charge.

-After giving it a major face lift in 1992, United Artists admitted in the late '90s that the theater was in financial trouble.
-On July 22, 2000 United Artists confirmed the sale of the struggling Coronet Theater to the Goldman Institute on Aging.
+After giving it a major face lift in 1992, United Artists (UA) admitted in the late 1990s that the theater was in financial trouble.
+On July 22, 2000, United Artists confirmed the sale of the struggling Coronet Theatre to the Goldman Institute on Aging.
 The 1,230 seat theater, bought for $8.5 million, was leased back to UA in a series of extensions while construction plans were finalized for an elder-care center.
 Erected on the edge of the old Odd Fellows Cemetery, the theater was close to the grave itself for five years.

 Rumors that the Coronet would hold on for the new Star Wars movie in May 2005 (George Lucas has always loved the theatre) didn't pan out, and the closing day was announced on February 4, 2005.